The desert can take time to appreciate, especially after being

 and even got a few papers published that maybe a few dozen people

 will read!
-But alas, I was not happy, and my ex-wife knew it.
-With
+But alas, I was not happy, and with a bit of help from

-out in 2002 and started showing my work to friends and family.
-Now,
+showing my work to friends and family.
+I showed my work at art fairs

-I hope you enjoy viewing my work as much as I have creating it!
+enjoy viewing my work as much as I have creating it!

 Achievements